sheepolata/WorldInConflictSim/README.md

 ## News and DevLogs

+### 21/04/2021

+Revamped the kingdom naming system.
+It should be closer to what the governement actually is thatn before, when it was completely random.
+Revamped Kingdom relation display to be able to display more stuff on the same line.
+Slightly less readable though.
+Will see in time.

+The trade factor used to calculate how much wealth is generated from materials surplus is now calculated with the average of neighbourhing communitites' trade factors.

 ### 20/04/2021

 Added Governements and politics into Kingdoms.
 Added affinity between kingdoms depending on they governement types and policies.